 During 1942-1944, the Port Moresby area was developed into a major

-the Allied offensive to push the Japanese out of New Guinea.
-Designated "Base D" by the US Army Letter Base designation.
+the Allied offensive in New Guinea.
+Occupied by both Australian and American personnel.
+Designated "Base D" as the US Army Letter Base designation.

 Port Moresby is the national capital

 of Papua New Guinea (PNG).
-The town has grown and many traces of the
+The town has grown into a city and many traces of the

 Matting / PSP (Pierced Steel Planking) is still used as fences, sidewalks